 She received the M.Sc. and Ph.D. degrees in Computer Science from the University of Granada, Spain, in 1994 and 1999, respectively.

 She is an Associate Professor with the Department of Computer Science, University of Jaén, Spain.

 Her current research interests include evolutionary fuzzy systems, subgroup discovery, data preparation, neural networks, knowledge extraction based on evolutionary algorithms, and data science.

 Director of the Intelligent Systems and Data Mining Research Group.

 Tampere University of Technology.
-Head of the Computational Medicine and Statistical Learning Laboratory.
+Head of the Predictive Medicine and Data Analytics Laboratory.

-Associate Professor of Computer Science at the University of Waikato in Hamilton, New Zealand; Co-author of the WEKA machine learning software and companion text book on machine learning techniques for data mining; Recipient, jointly with Ian Witten and the WEKA team, of the 2005 ACM SIGKDD Service Award.
+Professor of Computer Science at the University of Waikato in Hamilton, New Zealand; Co-author of the WEKA machine learning software and a companion textbook on machine learning techniques for data mining; Recipient, jointly with Ian Witten and the WEKA team, of the 2005 ACM SIGKDD Service Award.

 My research has covered a range of topics, including human-computer interaction, information visualization, bioinformatics, universal usability, security, privacy, and public policy implications of computing systems.
 I am currently working on a variety of NIH-funded projects, including areas such as bioinformatics research portals, visualization for review of chart records, and tools for aiding the discovery of animal models of human diseases.